The first long-distance drone deliveries in the U.S. are bringing PPE to healthcare workers

 The FAA waiver that allows the flights—the first to allow drone delivery in the U.S. in airspace normally reserved for commercial planes, over populated areas beyond the drone operator’s visual line of sight—applies to only two of the organization’s facilities for now, though Novant hopes to expand.
 When operators at a hospital request a delivery, the drones will fly from a launchpad near the health system’s distribution center, hover above the delivery point, and then drop a package attached to a parachute before returning to the distribution center, in a 20-30 mile round trip.
 Each drone carries around four pounds of supplies—that’s roughly 150 masks, for example—but can quickly make multiple trips for larger deliveries.
 In Rwanda and Ghana, where the drone company Zipline first began making medical deliveries, the drones can travel as far as 100 miles round trip.

 It’s one of a handful of drone delivery projects to recently launch in the U.S. In Raleigh, North Carolina, the drone company Matternet began shorter drone deliveries between medical centers in 2019.
 (The company launched first in Switzerland.)
 Alphabet’s drone delivery service, Wing, has been making deliveries of toilet paper and medicine in rural Virginia.
-Similar services are also expanding outside the U.S. In Scotland, the drone company Wingcopter is now delivering COVID test kits to an island in 15 minutes, versus the six hours that it would take on a car and ferry; the company previously launched a drone service to deliver vaccines to children on remote parts of Vanuatu.
+Similar services are also expanding outside the U.S. In Scotland, the drone company Wingcopter is now delivering COVID-19 test kits to an island in 15 minutes, versus the six hours that it would take on a car and ferry; the company previously launched a drone service to deliver vaccines to children on remote parts of Vanuatu.

 Drone delivery had been slowly growing, but the pandemic is helping it accelerate.
 Zipline believes that it can be particularly helpful when a vaccine is ready; if a vaccine is fast-tracked and begins distribution next year, it will be in short supply.
 A national drone delivery network, like the networks that Zipline runs in Ghana and Rwanda, could help quickly make contactless deliveries to areas experiencing outbreaks where vaccines are most needed.
 The partnership in North Carolina, it says, is the first step toward a larger emergency medical network.